magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45255-exception-on-low-stock-report-page-for-restricted-admin-user.md

 <ins>Prerequisites</ins>:

-* The Inventory modules are enabled.
+* The inventory modules are enabled.
-* There is an additional Website, Store, and Store View.
+* There is an additional website, store, and store view.
 * There is a restricted admin user with access only to the additional website.

 <ins>Steps to reproduce</ins>: